for Sunday 10th July 1966

 Many thanks to Willy from the Netherlands for the scan of the pic sleeve

-Norm St John's climber this week was singing shipmate Tony Blackburn's third single, Green Light.
+Norm St John's first Big L climber was singing shipmate Tony Blackburn's third single, Green Light.

 Besides climbers that were played at the time of the broadcast of the Sunday Fab Forty, Alan kept a note of others he heard later in the week and incorporated them into his list.